Intro background

 GHG Emissions Associated with Transportation

-Each year our transportation GHGs are determined by how many people there are in the city, how much driving each of them needs to do, and the fuel source for their vehicle.
+Each year, our transportation GHGs are determined by the number of people in the city, how much driving each of them needs to do, and the fuel source for their vehicle.
 We expect that Sunnyvale's population will continue to rise.
 The climate action plan is designed to address the other factors by reducing transportation demand, expanding options for new modes of travel, and expanding the use of zero-emission vehicles for the remainder of the on-road travel.

 Play 3.1: Reduce Vehicle Miles per Person